Extreme Iceland activities

 In the summer months, you can also go skydiving.
 Both activities are unforgettable experiences; you will be able to see for miles in every direction and take in the spectacular beauty of nature from above.

-You want to know more about Iceland ?
+Do you want to know more about Iceland?
 Click here.